onecompiler/docs/racket.md

 # Racket Online Compiler

 Write, Run & Share Racket code online using OneCompiler's Racket online compiler for free.
 It's one of the robust, feature-rich online compilers for Racket language, running on the latest version 6.8.
 Getting started with the OneCompiler's Racket compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `Racket` and start coding.
-Happy learning!

 # Taking inputs (stdin)